 Studies have shown that not only are ramón seeds very nutritious, but they also contain active, water-soluble antioxidants comparable to walnuts, which have the highest antioxidant content among tree nuts.
 Ramón seeds though don’t contain any of the allergens found in tree nuts so Teeccino’s Maya flavors can be enjoyed by people with nut allergies.

 The story of how we developed this harvest is too long for this blog post, but I promise to tell it another time.
 What I hope you take away from this post, is how connected you are to people around the world by the foods and beverages you eat.
 Buy local whenever you can.
 Buy organic as much as you can.
-Make choices that support creating new trade for unique ingredients and fair trade for commodities like sugar and coffee.
+Make choices that support creating new trade for unique ingredients and support fair trade for commodities like sugar and coffee.
 Then sit back and sip your cup of Teeccino knowing you’re making a difference to your health and you’re improving the life of someone else!